vchhikara/opencode-remote/README.md

 `
 ```

-are rejected instead of being forwarded directly into a shell command.

 ### Explicit permission decisions

 The bridge does not silently convert OpenCode permission requests into approvals.
 If OpenCode asks for permission, execution waits for an explicit decision from the client.

 ### Device revocation

 Each paired phone has its own credential.
 Revoking one device does not invalidate every client.

 ### Audit logging

 Terminal commands, Git operations, and permission decisions are appended to the local audit file.
 The audit log is intended for traceability.
 It is **not currently a cryptographically tamper-evident log**.
 A user or process with sufficient access to the host filesystem may modify it.

 ---